 Have Font Stress in Mind

 Let’s look at the letter ‘O’ from the Cardo typeface family.

-If the bottom right has the same thickness than the upper left of the letter, then this typeface has a diagonal stress.
+If the bottom right has the same thickness as the upper left of the letter, then this typeface has a diagonal stress.
 This is due to the calligraphic construction that is utilized for traditional Roman typeface styles that are used for text.
 This ‘angled’ stress is considered to be warm and friendly and provides more organic texture for your brand.

 Now let’s look at the letter ‘O’ again but from the Arapey typeface.